All Episodes

 And so I think there were a lot of people that were extremely concerned about this.

-And I and I mean in on both sides.
+And I mean, on both sides.

 Yeah, okay.

-She sent did send and receive email on a personal domain, uh, and that these email fragments left on the servers that she wasn't using that proved that she mishandled classified information, top secret information, special access program information.
+And that these email fragments left on the servers that she wasn't using that proved that she mishandled classified information, top secret information, special access program information.

-She talked about her team being he talked about her team being extremely careless in their handling of this information.
+She talked about her team being, he talked about her team being extremely careless in their handling of this information.

 Well, that meets the legal standard of gross negligence by a long shot.